Sekou Doumbouya: Los Angeles Lakers (2021–2022)

 On 4 September 2021, Doumbouya and Jahlil Okafor were traded to the Brooklyn Nets in exchange for DeAndre Jordan and multiple second-round draft picks.
 On 6 October, Doumbouya was again traded, alongside a 2024 second-round pick, to the Houston Rockets in exchange for cash considerations.
 He was waived the following day.

 On 12 October, the Los Angeles Lakers signed Doumbouya to a two-way contract with the South Bay Lakers of the NBA G League.
 On 16 November, Doumbouya was waived by the Lakers, after appearing in two games, to make room for Chaundee Brown.

 On 12 January 2022, the Lakers re-signed Doumbouya to a two-way contract.
 However, before appearing in a game during his second stint with the team, he was waived on 1 March.

-Delaware Blue Coats (2022–present)
+Delaware Blue Coats (2022–2023)

-On November 4, 2022, Doumbouya was named to the opening night roster for the Delaware Blue Coats.
+On November 4, 2022, Doumbouya was named to the opening night roster for the Delaware Blue Coats, and eventually helped the team win the NBA G League title.

+Chorale Roanne Basket (2024)

+On 23 February 2024, Doumbouya signed with Chorale Roanne Basket of the LNB Pro A.

+MoraBanc Andorra (2024–2025)

+On July 14, 2024, he signed with MoraBanc Andorra of the Spanish Liga ACB.

+Sagesse Club (2025–present)

+On May 29, 2025, he signed with Sagesse Club of the Lebanese Basketball League (LBL).